Finding a thoughtful gift for a friend or family member who lives with diabetes can be hard. That’s why I created this guide!

-If you wear a Dexcom CGM like me, being able to see your blood sugar readings on your Apple Watch is absolutely brilliant, and both Apple Watch, Fitbit, and Garmin offer that solution.
+If you wear a Dexcom CGM like me, being able to see your blood sugar readings directly on your wrist is absolutely brilliant, and both Apple Watch, Fitbit, and Garmin offer that solution.

 ExpressionMed is in the business of making diabetes management a little more fun and fashionable.
 If looking at a CGM covered in flowers (or a heart) makes your day a little brighter, then why the heck not?
 I love them because they make my diabetes gear a little more colorful and because they secure the sensor so it won’t fall off before the 10-day wear time is up.

-There are several companies that offer diabetes device tapes and covers, check out my review of the available products HERE
+Several companies offer diabetes device tapes and covers.
+I have written a comprehensive review of the available products.

 Diabetes accessory belt from Spibelt

 Spibelt (Small Personal Item Belt) is a fanny pack specifically made for people living with diabetes.
-It’s great for storing your diabetes essentials in when running or just jumping around.
+It’s great for storing your diabetes essentials when running, working out, or just jumping around.
 Their medical line belts also have holes for pump tubing!

 Diabetes coaching and personal training

-If you are looking to sharpen your diabetes management skills, in general, or when it comes to exercise, I would love to help you!
+If you are looking to sharpen your diabetes management skills, I would love to help you!

 I offer online diabetes coaching for people living with any type of diabetes.
-I am dedicated to giving you the tools you need to better understand your diabetes so you KNOW why your blood sugar acts as it does, why you can’t lose weight, or why your A1c is high and what YOU can do about it.
+I am dedicated to giving you the tools you need to better understand your diabetes so you KNOW why your blood sugar acts as it does, how to exercise without crazy blood sugar fluctuations, or why your A1c is high, and what YOU can do about it.

 Donate to a diabetes organization